Florence – a Templar city!

 Florence was a city known to the Knights Templar as one of the great centres of civilisation in medieval Italy.
 They may even have developed their primitive banking operation by watching the activities of Florentine merchants who were very commercially sophisticated by the standards of the time.

-Most of medieval Florence we see today would have been unknown to the Templars being built or renovated after the fall of the order in 1307.
+A Templar Museum, which is dedicated to the Knights Templar, can be visited in Monteriggioni, a town near Florence.
+Most of the city of Florence we see today would have been unknown to the Templars, being built or renovated after the fall of the order in 1307.
 But there is one church I think the knights would have known and loved as much as I do!

 DISCOVER: The Templar connection to Florence, Dan Brown, and his novel Inferno